 When should you start your Honors Research Project?

 Most students start their projects in their sophomore or junior year via independent study and continue until their senior year.
 At least two semesters of undergraduate laboratory research are recommended for graduation with Honors to allow sufficient data to be collected for the thesis project and written thesis document.
-Credit can be earned for this research by enrolling in independent study (MCDB 4840), Honors Research (MCDB 4980) and Honors Thesis (MCDB 4990).
-Consult with your thesis advisor and Dr. Jennifer Martin about these options.
-You should start thinking about writing your honors thesis document and preparing an oral defense of your project at least one semester before you graduate.
-Your oral defense of your thesis will happen during the semester you graduate.
+The semester just prior to graduation is usually reserved for writing the thesis document and preparing for the thesis defense.
+Credit can be earned for this research by enrolling in independent study (MCDB 4840), Honors Research (MCDB 4980) and/or Honors Thesis (MCDB 4990).
+None of these courses are required to graduate with honors.
+Consult with your thesis advisor and Dr. Fillman about these options.

 What are the requirements for graduation with departmental honors in MCDB?

 • A student must be in the College of Arts and Sciences and have a cumulative GPA of at least 3.3.
-This requirement can be waived for students who have done exceptionally well in their research (contact Dr. Jennifer Martin if you are in this category).
+This requirement can be waived for students who have done exceptionally well in their research (contact Dr. Fillman if you are in this category).

-• Completion of at least two semesters of original laboratory research under the guidance of a faculty member.
+• A student must complete at least two semesters of original laboratory research under the guidance of a faculty member.
 This research experience can be obtained through independent study for credit (the quality of research must be equivalent to a B or higher), or from an equivalent research experience without credit.
 Consult with your thesis advisor about these options.

-• Generation of research data that will support an honors thesis document.
+• A student must generate original research data that will support an honors thesis document.
 Consult frequently with your advisor to ensure that your project is on track for thesis quality data.

-• Register for Honors through the Arts and Sciences Honors Program.
+• Complete the Arts and Sciences Honors Program Thesis Registration Application.
 The honors application requires a brief prospectus of your research, bibliography and timeline for your thesis project.
-This application is due the semester BEFORE you plan to graduate (early October for students graduating in May and late April for students graduating in December).
-Visit the Arts and Sciences Honors program website for the current semester deadlines and a link to the application form.
+Registration for honors occurs early in the semester prior to the semester you plan to graduate (early October for students graduating in May and late April for students graduating in December).
+Visit to the Arts and Sciences Honors Program website for the current semester deadlines and a link to the application form.

 • Write an Honors thesis.
-Your thesis should synthesize the results of your honors project and include an abstract, introduction, materials and methods, results, discussion, and references section (your thesis advisor can help you with this, as can Dr. Jennifer Martin).
-Students wanting credit for writing their thesis should register for MCDB 4990, Honors Thesis, during the semester they plan to defend their thesis.
+Your thesis should synthesize the results of your honors project and include an abstract, introduction, materials and methods, results, discussion, and references section (your thesis advisor can help you with this, as can Dr. Fillman).
+You can view prior students’ honors theses at the Undergraduate Honors Thesis Repository on CU Scholar.
+Students can earn credit for writing their thesis by enrolling in MCDB 4990, Honors Thesis, during the semester they plan to defend their thesis.

-• Form a thesis examination committee the semester before you graduate.
+• Form a thesis examination committee.
 This committee will consist of at least three members: your thesis advisor, a representative of the MCDB Honors Committee (your Honors representative), and one faculty member from outside the MCDB department.
-Contact members for your thesis committee when you begin work on your thesis.
 The committee members can provide support and feedback during the writing process.
-Give each member of your examination committee a hard copy of your thesis at least one week before your Oral thesis defense presentation.
+Provide each member of your examination committee a copy of your thesis at least one week before your Oral thesis defense presentation.

 • Complete the Honors Oral Defense presentation.
-The Honors Defense consists of a public seminar (usually approximately 30 minutes) during which you present your project/data, followed by questions from the audience and then further questions from your thesis committee.
+The Honors Defense consists of a public seminar (usually approximately 30 minutes) during which you present your project/data, followed by questions from the audience and then further questions from your thesis committee in a private defense.
 Thesis defense presentations typically occur 4 weeks prior to the end of the semester of graduation but can be done earlier if necessary.

 How is your level of Honors determined?